-Descriptive statistics (e.g., means, standard deviations, and percentages) were used to describe the prevalence of common health conditions in the cohort, which in turn were compared against the national prevalence for adults between 20 and 39 years of age using the most recent data from the National Health and Nutrition Survey (CDC, 2018), unless otherwise specified.
+Descriptive statistics [e.g., means, standard deviations (SD), and percentages] were used to describe the prevalence of common health conditions in the cohort, which in turn were compared against the national prevalence for adults between 20 and 39 years of age using the most recent data from the National Health and Nutrition Survey (NHANES; Centers for Disease Control and Prevention, 2018), unless otherwise specified.
 Biomarker (e.g., IL-1β, IL-6, IL-8, TNFα, FA, and SAP) and metal levels were transformed with a logarithmic function (base 10) and subsequently standardized.
 Odds ratios (ORs) were used as measures of associations between the life stress variables and unhealthy states (e.g., hypertension, obesity, depression).
-For life stress variables, tertiles were calculated and ORs were calculated for top versus bottom tertiles via binomial logistic regression.
+For life stress variables tertiles were calculated and ORs were calculated for top versus bottom tertiles via binomial logistic regression.
 ORs were adjusted for age and gender based on evidence showing that these variables can affect associations between stress and health (Appelman, van Rijn, Ten Haaf, Boersma, & Peters, 2015; Mazure & Swendsen, 2016; Slavich & Irwin, 2014; Tamres, Janicki, & Helgeson, 2002).
-Analysis of covariance were used to characterize the variance of biomarkers (e.g., cytokines, A1c) across stress, behavioral, and environmental variables while controlling for age and gender.
+Analysis of covariance (ANCOVA) were used to characterize the variance of biomarkers (e.g., cytokines, A1c) across stress, behavioral, and environmental variables while controlling for age and gender.